fabb/swift_4_1_crash/readme.md

 This project demonstrates the crash described in [SR-7354](https://bugs.swift.org/browse/SR-7354).
-Run with Xcode 9.3 on a simulator, it crashes on launch.
+Run with Xcode 9.3 on a simulator or device, it crashes on launch.